fletcheaston/Experiments/blog/docs/index.md

 I'm a Senior Software Engineer located in San Diego, CA.

 I care deeply about code quality, maintainability, and doing things well.
-This website is my current passion project, so expect to see some really fun and cool things here shortly!

 When I'm not at the computer, you can find me at the gym, hiking the nearest mountain, or reading Sci-Fi.